roduit/CS-423-DIS-Project1/README.md

 - [Contributors](#contributors)

 ## Contributors
-This repository has been elaborated by Fabio Palmisano and Vincent Roduit during the 2025 fall Semester.
+This repository has been elaborated by Fabio Palmisano, Yann Cretton and Vincent Roduit during the 2024 fall Semester.